brzvsk/longreader/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU General Public License v3.0.
 See the `LICENSE` file for details.